Let’s pave the way for curing skin diseases

 Besides the ownership, the Foundation provides philanthropic grants with the aim to support the best international research in skin diseases and make Denmark a global beacon for skin research.

-The LEO Foundation was established in 1984 by Knud E. Abildgaard, who at the time was the owner and CEO of LEO Pharma.
+The LEO Foundation was established in 1984 by Knud E. Abildgaard, who at the time was the owner of LEO Pharma.

 Until 2021, the Foundation was the sole owner of LEO Pharma.
 In 2021, the Foundation welcomed Nordic Capital as a minority shareholder and partner to the Foundation, who remains the company’s long-term controlling owner.
 The partnership with Nordic Capital will further support LEO Pharma’s development and strengthen its position in medical dermatology.